miiitaka/wp-structuring-markup/README.md

 ### 4.1.0 (2017-07-03)
 - Added : If there is no feature image setting, set the first image of the post.
-- Updated : Oganization Image recommended.(Article / NewsArticle / BlogPosting)
+- Updated : Organization Image recommended.(Article / NewsArticle / BlogPosting)
 - Fixed : Events and videos of custom posts should not appear in choices.
 - Fixed : Organization type Notice Error.